Kids Screen Time Hits New Highs Summer 2026: 20 Studies Say This Works

 The Number That Should Scare You

-In January 2026, JAMA published research from Dr. Jason Nagata at UCSF.
-Teens 13-18 spend an average of 70 minutes a day on phones during class.
-That's time meant for learning.
+Add the classroom data on top.
+In January 2026, JAMA published research from Dr. Jason Nagata at UCSF: teens 13-18 spend an average of 70 minutes a day on phones during class.
+Summer just removes the last guardrail.

 What 20 Studies Found